larskrabbe/minishell/notes/readme.txt

 to care for
-!! leaks : no reason to say why multiple flags : need to takare of invaleach flaggs ("echo -n -n -n hello "-> just "hello" and the -n flag once) empty cat : ask for valid file also look for cat and | combination wildcards in tokenizer: executable and builins and flag inside of Qutationmarks: so there is a order of tokentypes (for example "exe" "flag" "arg1" "arg2")
+!! leaks : no reason to say why multiple flags : need to takare of invaleach flaggs ("echo -n -n -n hello "-> just "hello" and the -n flag once) flags are tested in the builtins not in the parser empty cat : ask for valid file also look for cat and | combination wildcards in tokenizer: executable and builins and flag inside of Qutationmarks: so there is a order of tokentypes (for example "exe" "flag" "arg1" "arg2")